matter-labs/ansible-en-role/README.md

 l2_chain_id: ""
 ```

-If you want to use monitoring, you can use next variables:
+If you want to use monitoring (which we highly recommend), you have to change these variables:

 ```yaml
 # Monitoring options section
 enable_monitoring: false